jarektkaczyk/hookable/README.md

 ## Usage

 In order to register a hook you use static method `hook` on the model: [example](https://github.com/jarektkaczyk/eloquence/blob/5.1/src/Mappable.php#L42-L56).

+To remove all hooks from a model use the static method `flushHooks`.

 **Important** Due to the fact that PHP will not let you bind a `Closure` to your model's instance if it is created **in a static context** (for example model's `boot` method), you need to hack it a little bit, in that the closure is created in an object context.